 1 This article was originally posted on this site on November 7, 2103, with a similar title, “those legendary oatmeal farts are real (honest injun).”
 For this revision, I have edited the draft, added several images—something that I did not know how to do at the time—and a few words concerning the thunderous cartoon I used as the header above.
 So if you have already read this, there really isn’t anything earth-shaking or room-clearing in this update.

 2 While bananas and raisins are my fave, you can add any fruit that delights you: berries of any kind work well.
-And instead of honey, try a heady brown sugar.
+And instead of honey, try light brown sugar.